Friday, May 22, 2026

 8:25 Traditional Worship

-We will share our welcome and announcements at 8:25, followed by a musical prelude for a time of quiet reflection before our opening prayer.
+We will share our welcome and announcements at 8:25, followed by a musical prelude for a time of quiet reflection.

 Check out our Care Groups & Sunday School Classes on our website, or visit the welcome desk to learn more.